aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 EGV, stands in land category 10 and age groups two and three are selected from [State Forest Service's State Forest Registry](#Ch04.01) and rasterised.
-Rasterisation is performed using the workflow  `egvtools::polygon2input()` (presence = 1, absence = 0) restricting presence locations only outside the clear cut mask.
+Rasterisation is performed using the workflow  `egvtools::polygon2input()` (presence = 1, absence = 0), restricting presence locations only outside the clearcut mask.
 The resulting layer is then aggregated to EGV resolution using the workflow `egvtools::input2egv()`, which calculates the arithmetic mean to determine the cover fraction.
 During aggregation, inverse distance weighted (power = 2) gap filling on the output is